 - Option alerts and penny stocks

-Bloomberg has data on more than 5 million bonds, equities, commodities, currencies, and funds.
-Bloomberg Terminal features includes:
+Bloomberg has data on more than 5 million bonds, equities, commodities, currencies, and funds across most major markets.
+Bloomberg Terminal’s features includes:

 - Data Visualization